JeffreyBenjaminBrown/hode/README.md

 or a relationship (like "cats have noses") or a template (like "_ have _") shared by many relationships.

-What distinguishes a `Rslt` from the a `graph` is that a relationships can involve any (positive) number of members, and a relationship can itself belong to other relationships.
+What distinguishes a `Rslt` from a `graph` is that relationships can involve any (positive) number of members, and a relationship can itself belong to other relationships.

 It only takes about 500 words to describe a